-- Identifying gaps or duplication of medical/dental/mental services to individuals and developing strategies to improve the delivery and coordination of these services. - Developing strategies to assess or increase the capacity of medical/dental/mental health programs. - Monitoring the medical/dental/mental health delivery systems. - Developing procedures for tracking families' requests for assistance with medical/dental/mental services and providers, including Medicaid. - Evaluating the need for medical/dental/mental services in relation to specific populations or geographic areas. - Conducting primary data collection to monitor and report on the health status of pregnant women, infants and toddlers - Analyzing Medicaid data related to a specific program, population, or geographic area. - Working with other agencies and/or providers that provide medical/dental/mental services to improve the coordination and delivery of services, to expand access to specific populations of Medicaid eligible individual's, and to increase provider participation and improve provider relations.
+- Interagency program planning with non-licensed staff for the identification of gaps or duplication of medical/dental/mental services to individuals and developing strategies to improve the delivery and coordination of these services that would not require advanced education and licensure. - Developing strategies to assess or increase the capacity of medical/dental/mental health programs. - Monitoring the medical/dental/mental health delivery systems. - Developing procedures for tracking families' requests for assistance with medical/dental/mental services and providers, including Medicaid. - Evaluating the need for medical/dental/mental services in relation to specific populations or geographic areas. - Analyzing Medicaid data related to a specific program, population, or geographic area. - Working with other agencies and/or providers that provide medical/dental/mental services to improve the coordination and delivery of services, to expand access to specific populations of Medicaid eligible individual's, and to increase provider participation and improve provider relations. - Working with other agencies and/or providers to improve collaboration around the early identification of medical/dental/mental problems. - Developing strategies to assess or increase the cost effectiveness of medical/dental/mental health programs. - Defining the scope of each agency's Medicaid service in relation to other services. - Working with Medicaid resources, such as the Medicaid agency and Medicaid managed care plans, to make good faith efforts to locate and develop health services referral relationships. - Developing advisory or work groups of health professionals to provide consultation and advice regarding the delivery of health care services. - Working with the Medicaid agency to identify, recruit and promote the enrollment of potential Medicaid providers.

-- Working with other agencies and/or providers to improve collaboration around the early identification of medical/dental/mental problems. - Developing strategies to assess or increase the cost effectiveness of medical/dental/mental health programs. - Defining the scope of each agency's Medicaid service in relation to other services. - Working with Medicaid resources, such as the Medicaid agency and Medicaid managed care plans, to make good faith efforts to locate and develop health services referral relationships. - Developing advisory or work groups of health professionals to provide consultation and advice regarding the delivery of health care services. - Working with the Medicaid agency to identify, recruit and promote the enrollment of potential Medicaid providers. - Developing medical referral sources such as directories of Medicaid providers and managed care plans that will provide services to targeted population groups. - Coordinating with interagency committees to identify, promote and develop medical services to individuals with I/DD. - Containing Medicaid costs and improving services to individuals with I/DD as part of program goals. - Developing resource directories of Medicaid services. - Working with other agencies providing Medicaid services to improve coordination and delivery of services, to expand access to specific populations of Medicaid eligible clients, and to improve collaboration around the early identification of medical problems. - Providing Medicaid claims analysis and population data analysis on specific populations with the intent of reducing the need for or preventing unnecessary medical interventions (e.g. C-section or induction) and to prevent long-term or more costly Medicaid services. - Defining the scope of each agency's Medicaid service in relation to other services. - Developing strategies to increase Medicaid system capacity and close Medicaid service gaps by in-depth analysis of Medical data related to a specific program or specific group. - Interagency coordination to improve delivery of Medicaid services. - A group of local physicians working together to develop a triage and referral instrument that will be used throughout the service area to reduce inappropriate referrals and intake redundancy for Medicaid funded services (e.g., physical health, mental health). - Conduct periodic review of protocols. - Perform peer reviews, medication management and monitoring, and monitoring of the service authorization and re-authorization process, - Schedule, coordinate, and conduct medical chart or case reviews for adequacy of assessment, documentation, and appropriate intervention. - Assess and review the capacity of the agency and its providers to deliver medically appropriate health assessments, preventive health services and medical care, and respond to appeals on medical quality of care issues.

-• Evaluate the need for new modalities of medical treatment and care.
+- Developing medical referral sources such as directories of Medicaid providers and managed care plans that will provide services to targeted population groups. - Coordinating with interagency committees to identify, promote and develop medical services to individuals - Developing resource directories of Medicaid services. - Working with other agencies providing Medicaid services to improve coordination and delivery of services, to expand access to specific populations of Medicaid eligible clients, and to improve collaboration around the early identification of medical problems. - Focusing Medicaid services on specific populations based upon recent epidemiological data with the intent of reducing the need for long-term or more costly Medicaid services. - Defining the scope of each agency's Medicaid service in relation to other services. - Developing strategies to increase Medicaid system capacity and close Medicaid service gaps by in-depth analysis of Medical data related to a specific program or specific group. - Interagency coordination to improve delivery of Medicaid services. - A group of local physicians working together to develop a triage and referral instrument that will be used throughout the service area to reduce inappropriate referrals and intake redundancy for Medicaid funded services (e.g., physical health, mental health). - Conduct periodic review of protocols. - Perform peer reviews, medication management and monitoring, and monitoring of the service authorization and re-authorization process, - Schedule, coordinate, and conduct medical chart or case reviews for adequacy of assessment, documentation, and appropriate intervention. - Assess and review the capacity of the agency and its providers to deliver medically appropriate health assessments, preventive health services and medical care, and respond to appeals on medical quality of care issues. - Evaluate the need for new modalities of medical treatment and care. - Serving on committee to enhance outreach about behavioral and mental health support services